chenxingqiang/open-codex/docs/config.md

 [model_providers.openai-chat-completions]
 # Name of the provider that will be displayed in the Codex UI.
-name = "OpenAI using Chat Completions"
+name = "iEchor using Chat Completions"
 # The path `/chat/completions` will be amended to this URL to make the POST
 # request for the chat completions.
 base_url = "https://api.openai.com/v1"